 “I love you, Dad, and now that you’re living by yourself, I’m concerned about your safety.
 I know someone who can help us to … Read More »

 Urinary incontinence can be an uncomfortable and embarrassing topic of conversation for those who are impacted by it.
 The stigma behind incontinence often contributes to either a lack of factual information, or a belief in some common misunderstandings and myths.
-The following are some incontinence untruths, and the facts to go with them, from the Napa elderly care experts at Hired Hands Homecare:
+The following are some incontinence untruths, and the facts to go with them:

 Myth: Urinary incontinence is a normal part of aging.

 Truth: Although growing older does increase our risk for incontinence, many older adults are able to maintain normal bladder functioning, so it should certainly never be regarded as an inevitable part of the aging process.

 Myth: There’s no treatment for urinary incontinence in seniors.

 Truth: In many cases, this is simply not true.
 There are ways that urinary incontinence can be treated with success.

 Myth: Drinking as little water as possible will … Read More »